 For those outside of the “Hollywood bubble,” the life of actors, singers, producers and other entertainers can appear to be carefree and almost magical.
 Life for entertainers seems like a never-ending fairy tale of red carpet events, expensive dinners with other celebrities and powerful individuals, and expansive mansions filled with the finest furnishings.
-While some entertainers in California do enjoy a lavish lifestyle, nearly every entertainer, whether seasoned or new to the scene, faces legal hurdles that can jeopardize not only lifestyle but his or her very livelihood.
-I have represented entertainers from various backgrounds and assisted them in the beginning of their careers by setting up their independent businesses, reviewing, negotiating and drafting contracts, to the peak of their careers by resolving the legal disputes they encounter.
-My firm will provide you with competent and experienced legal advice and representation so that you can focus on advancing your career and honing your craft.
+While some entertainers in California do enjoy a lavish lifestyle, nearly every entertainer, whether seasoned or new to the scene, faces legal hurdles that can jeopardize not only lifestyle but his, her, or their very livelihood.
+Sehgal Law PC has represented entertainers from various backgrounds and assisted them in the beginning of their careers by setting up their independent businesses, reviewing, negotiating and drafting contracts, to the peak of their careers by resolving the legal disputes they encounter.
+Sehgal Law PC will provide you with competent and experienced legal advice and representation so that you can focus on advancing your career and honing your craft.

 What Sehgal Law PC Can Do for You